apache/spark/CONTRIBUTING.md

 but it is usually complex and it's better to use [Breeze development environment](#breeze-development-environment) instead.

-Yet another disdvantage of using local virtualenv is that it is very difficult to make sure that your local environment is consistent with other developer's environments.
+Yet another disadvantage of using local virtualenv is that it is very difficult to make sure that your local environment is consistent with other developer's environments.
 This can often lead to "works for me" syndrome.
 The Breeze development environment provides reproducible environment that is consistent with other developers.